tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 Exam will ask what is parition key optimal for distribution? --> think rotten banana lab

 ### DynamoDB Basics Hands On
+-gives estimated cost to run table/month
+-can encrypt data at rest
+-create table
+-overview tab --> all the provisioned stuff, ARN -items tab --> can add data to our table --> when create items and leave some fields blank they will be null, fine for any field to be null
+**only field that cannot be null (i.e. required for every row) are the partition key and the sort key** -sort key as a timestamp makes things unique!

+### DynamoDB WCU and RCU - Throughput

+REVIEW
+differences between MongoDB and DynamoDB